Skip to main content

 F=BILsinθF = BIL\sin\theta

 The direction of the force is perpendicular to both the current and the field.
 Use the right-hand rule: point your fingers in the direction of conventional current, curl them toward the field BB, and your thumb gives the force.
-Many texts use the right-hand slap or palm rule with the same result.
+The right-hand slap or palm rule gives the same result.

 Force on a moving charge